hyperliquid-dex/node/README.md

 Trades will be streamed to `~/hl/data/node_trades/hourly/{date}/{hour}`.

-Orders can be streamed by running `~/hl-visor --write-order-statuses`.
+Orders can be streamed by running `~/hl-visor run-non-validator --write-order-statuses`.
 This will write every L1 order status to `~/hl/data/node_order_statuses/hourly/{date}/{hour}`.
 Orders can be a substantial amount of data so this flag is off by default.

 ## Running with Docker
 To build the node, run: